Linux-For-Everyone/contribute-foss/README.md

 OpenSUSE also needs help with finalizing -- and in some cases even starting -- the translation process for [various software projects](https://l10n.opensuse.org/).
 Several of them have a listed status of 0%.
 Daniel Fore of elementary OS tells me they always need assistance with translations too, and I'd imagine this applies to almost any distro out there.

-I've just scratched the surface here, and there's no shortage of ways to contribute in this department.
+There's no shortage of ways to contribute in this department.

 ### Get Creative: Art, Photography And Beyond